Tuesday, 16 January 2024

 What does this course cover?

-The one day interactive course has been completely revised for this academic year to take into account the latest complaints data and using new case studies that reflect current concerns in PBSA management.
+The one day interactive course has been developed to take into account the latest complaints data, using new case studies that reflect current concerns in PBSA management.

 The course covers: